QuTech-Delft/OpenSquirrel/docs/tutorial/index.md

 3. [writing out and exporting](writing-out-and-exporting.md) the compiled program to various formats.

 The diagram below illustrates the basic components of OpenSquirrel.
+We refer to it in the following sections, where we quickly go through the 3 aforementioned steps.

 <p align="center"> <img width="700" src="../../_static/overview_diagram.png"> </p>